 Welcome to T-REX

-Software for the labeling, processing, and analysis of T-RFLP data
+Software for the processing and analysis of T-RFLP data

 Overview T-RFLP data analysis requires many steps that are often time-intensive, error-prone, and can introduce unwanted variability into the analysis.